 In the spirit of Tech-Tock, I’m going to discuss cyber security from a compliance perspective.
 This is still about technology and does have a sense of urgency for financial services professionals.
-The trend I’ve witnessed for the last few years is pushing downward into the supply chain—compliance.
-Cyber security companies believe they have a good handle on defensive, layering, real-time protection, and that the problem today is pushing down into the supply chain and continues to close vulnerabilities.
+The trend I’ve witnessed for the last few years is pushing downward into the supply chain-compliance.
+Cyber security companies like SimplicIT that provide managed it solutions in idaho believe they have a good handle on defensive, layering, real-time protection, and that the problem today is pushing down into the supply chain and continues to close vulnerabilities.
 They develop software that tries their best to protect your data from external breaches, for example, companies similar to Fleetsmith try their best to protect your business with application security.

 Technology-wise the movement here is “Trust No One” when it comes to securing data and data access.
 The day is coming soon where two factor log-ons will be required for everyday users.
 Two factor access starts with your typical login and a strong password, you know, the one you never change.
 The system will then send you a code (i.e., text message, email, phone call, fob code, etc.) which you will enter into your log-on process and you’re in.
 As you move deeper into IT Land you see a group of professionals that keep that cyber world running and have all the keys to the kingdom.
 Not trusting them is taking shape in third-party key vaulting; companies have a key and the D3P have a key and to decrypt the data requires both parties to participate.
 Layers.